 The College Internship Program at the Berkeley Center provides individualized, post-secondary academic, internship and independent living experiences for young adults with Asperger's Syndrome and other Learning Differences.

 Transitioning to College

-Most people buy 529 (Prepaid College) plans before their children are diagnosed with as ASD.
-A 529 plan can still be used towards college as usual but make sure you do not make your ASD child the beneficiary of any 529 plan, as it will count against his assets for SSI.
+Most people buy 529 (Prepaid College) plans before their children are diagnosed with an ASD.
+A 529 plan can still be used towards college as usual but make sure you do not make your ASD child the beneficiary of any 529 Plan, as it will count against their assets for SSI.